balle/balu-wiki/virtualization/libvirt.rst

   virsh save <machine-name> <file>

-* Take a snapshot of disk and ram (must be supported by disk image format e.g. qcow2 and this will PAUSE the machine)
+* Take a snapshot of disk and ram (must be supported by disk image format e.g. qcow2 and this will PAUSE the machine if ram is backuped! use --disk-only to avoid this)

 .. code-block:: bash